 If you would like more shampoo bar options, here are 7 Homemade Shampoo Bar Recipes to choose from as well.

-This is shampoo bar soap made with the cold processed soap method.
+This is a shampoo bar made with the cold processed soap method.
 Why is it considered a shampoo bar instead of a body bar?
 The oils chosen are specific to caring for your hair and it is formulated to lather beautifully for ease of use.

 Shampoo Bar Soap Recipe

-- Option 1: Hot Process – The hot process method is loved by many because you can use it immediately after cooling; texture and look of soap is lightly different.
+- The hot process method is loved by many because you can use it immediately after cooling; texture and look of soap is lightly different.
 After bringing to trace, cook in crock pot on medium to low heat for 1 hour.
 Mixture will become more translucent (you’ll see the difference).
-Then spoon into mold until cool.
+Then pour/scoop into a lined mold until cool.

-- Option 2: Cold Process – Cold processing means having to wait 3-6 weeks while the soap hardens.
-After trace, pour into mold and incubate for 24 hours.
+- Cold processing means having to wait 3-6 weeks while the soap hardens.
+It will give a smooth finish.
+After trace, pour into mold and insulate for 24 hours.